How to limit water retention during menstruation?

 Weight gain can also be aggravated by other PMS symptoms, such as digestive problems (constipation), food cravings, etc.

-Why does periods promote water retention?
+Why do periods encourage water retention?

-Eat a high-fiber diet
+Eat a diet rich in fiber

 Fiber intake is very important in preventing water retention.
 Fiber is found in fruits, vegetables, legumes and wholegrain cereals.